MATCH list placement reasons, duration, removal process and alternative payment options for MATCH-listed iGaming operators. The definitive reference.

 The database entry for a reported merchant contains:

 MATCH is not a public database.
 Merchants cannot query it directly.
-Only licensed Visa and Mastercard acquirers can access the database.
+Only licensed Visa and Mastercard acquirers — banks and payment processors that hold acquiring licences — can access the database.
 If you suspect you may be listed, you must ask an acquirer or a specialist intermediary with acquirer access to check on your behalf.

 The global scope is often underestimated.
 MATCH is not a regional or UK-only system.
-A filing made by an acquirer in Malta, Cyprus, Curaçao, or Gibraltar is visible to every acquiring bank in the world.
+A filing made by an acquirer in Malta, Cyprus, Curaçao, or Gibraltar is visible to every acquiring bank in the world, including those in Asia, Latin America, and Africa.
 There is no jurisdiction-by-jurisdiction workaround.

 Mastercard assigns a reason code to every MATCH filing.
 Understanding these codes is essential: the reason code determines how egregious the filing appears to future acquirers who review your history, and it affects what — if any — remediation is possible.